The Office (American TV series): Music

-When it came to choosing the theme music for The Office, producer Greg Daniels had several tracks he was thinking of using: existing songs including "Better Things" by The Kinks, "Float On" by Modest Mouse, and "Mr. Blue Sky" by Electric Light Orchestra, and several original pieces artists contributed to the producers via a cattle call.
+When it came to choosing the theme music for The Office, producer Greg Daniels had several tracks he was thinking of using: existing songs including "Better Things" by The Kinks, "Float On" by Modest Mouse, "Mr. Blue Sky" by Electric Light Orchestra, and several original pieces artists contributed to the producers via a cattle call.
 Daniels decided that the cast would vote on what song to use and gave them four of the choices.
 Most of them wanted "Mr. Blue Sky", but that option turned out to be invalid as it was already used in the drama series LAX (2004–2005).
 Thus, the final choice was an original track written by Jay Ferguson and performed by The Scrantones.

 The theme is played over the title sequence, which features scenes of Scranton, various tasks around the office, and the main cast members.
-Some episodes of the series use a shortened version of the theme song.
-Starting with the fourth season, the theme song is played over the closing credits, which previously rolled in silence.
-Ferguson described his theme as "against type; it has this vulnerability, this yearning to it that soon explodes into this overdone optimism which then gets crushed - which is pretty much what the show is about."
+Some episodes of the series use shortened versions of the theme song.
+Starting with the fourth season, the theme song is also played over the closing credits, which previously rolled in silence.
+Ferguson described his theme as "against type; it has this vulnerability, this yearning to it that soon explodes into this overdone optimism which then gets crushed – which is pretty much what the show is about."

 The mockumentary format of the show contains no laugh track, and most of the music is diegetic, with songs either sung or played by the characters or heard on radios, computers, or other devices; however, songs have been played during montages or the closing credits, such as "Tiny Dancer" by Elton John ("The Dundies") and "Islands in the Stream" by Kenny Rogers and Dolly Parton ("E-mail Surveillance").
 Featured music tends to be well known, and often songs reflect the character, such as Michael's attempt to seem hip by using "Mambo No. 5" and later "My Humps" as his cell phone ringtone.
-Michael confusing Lady Gaga's "Just Dance" with Britney Spears' "Gimme More" is another example of this.
 Daniels has said that it does not count as film score as long as it already appeared in the episode.